 Kitchari is often thought of as a cleansing dish and is widely used in Ayurvedic detoxification programs.
 However, this versatile dish can also be modified for rejuvenating the body and mind, increasing one’s energy and vitality (aka Ojas).
 This particular Kitchari recipe is great for Vata pacification, post-cleanses, after times of sickness or anytime you feel like you need a warm, comforting boost of nourishment.

 Just as any Kitchari dish, this meal is considered healing to the gut and the digestive system.
 The mung bean and rice combination makes Kitchari a perfect protein, containing all of the 9 essential amino acids.
 It also contains a high level of copper, zinc, calcium and magnesium due to the nutrients the sesame seeds provide.
-The carrots add a nice boost of Vitamin A, K and biotin; along with the sweet potato nourishing us with a large dose of Vitamins A, B and C. Altogether this is an easy to digest (and therefore absorb), nutrient rich meal that will help to revitalize the body, build healthy tissue, increase immunity and heal the gut and colon.
+The carrots add a nice boost of Vitamin A, K and biotin, along with the sweet potato nourishing us with a large dose of Vitamins A, B and C. Altogether this is an easy to digest (and therefore absorb), nutrient rich, high-fiber meal that will help to revitalize the body, build healthy tissue, increase immunity and heal the gut and colon.

 - Doshic effect: Vata↓, Pitta ↓, Kapha ↑

 - Servings: 2 servings (double the recipe for a larger portion)